austencollins/great-films/README.md

-# Film Reviews By Engineers
+# Greatest Films

 Pick a film with strong conflict.
 Review that conflict, then resolve it.

-####Interesting Films In Need Of Reviews By Engineers ------------
+####The Hunt (Original Title: "The Hunt") - 2013

+The story is set in a small Danish village around Christmas, and follows a man who becomes the target of mass hysteria after being wrongly accused of sexually abusing a child in his kindergarten class.

 ####Tangerines (Original Title: "Mandariinid") - 2013

-*Set in 1992, during the growing conflict between Georgia and Abkhazian separatists in the wake of the Soviet Union's dissolution, this compassionate tale focuses on two Estonian immigrant farmers who decide to remain in Georgia long enough to harvest their tangerine crop.
+Set in 1992, during the growing conflict between Georgia and Abkhazian separatists in the wake of the Soviet Union's dissolution, this compassionate tale focuses on two Estonian immigrant farmers who decide to remain in Georgia long enough to harvest their tangerine crop.
 When the war comes to their doorsteps, Ivo (played by legendary Estonian actor Lembit Ulfsak) takes in two wounded soldiers from opposite sides.
 The fighters vow to kill each other when they recover, but their extended period of recovery has a humanizing effect that might transcend ethnic divides.
-Set against a beautiful landscape defiled by war, this poetic film makes an eloquent statement for peace.*
+Set against a beautiful landscape defiled by war, this poetic film makes an eloquent statement for peace.

 ####Incendies - 2011